Ethiopian insurgents would ‘join forces’ to overthrow Abiy’s government.

 “I don’t know the bulk of them, I don’t know how many people they have, what resources they have,” the diplomat cautioned.

-In the meantime, Abiy’s government has disputed rebel claims of territory gains, declaring on Thursday that the TPLF is “encircled” and on the verge of defeat, while simultaneously calling Ethiopians to band together and join the fight.
+The TPLF is “encircled” and on the verge of defeat, according to Abiy’s government, which also urged Ethiopians to unite and join the fight.

 On Friday, the defence ministry urged veterans to re-enlist in the military in order to “protect the country against a plot to disintegrate it.”